vmware/vks-validated-solutions/VKS-Migrations/VKS-to-VKS/examples.md

   --wait=true
 ```

-For an application deployment or StatefulSet, scale it to zero instead and verify that the PVC is no longer mounted.
+For a Deployment or StatefulSet, scale it to zero instead.

+Check for remaining VKS `VolumeAttachment` objects:

 ```bash
 vks-src get volumeattachments \